asnassif/Digital-Wealth-Manager/README.md

 # Digital Wealth Manager App

-## Scope:
+## Application Use Case:

-To create an Application which can provide any individual ivestor with the same type of investment advise/recommendations , which a Wealth Manager could provide His clients with.
+To provide any individual ivestor with the same type of investment advise/recommendations , which a Wealth Manager could provide His clients with.

-The advantages of this App over real Wealth Manager sare mainly:
+The advantages of this App over real Wealth Manager are mainly:
 `availability 24/7`
 `Comparatively lower adisory/consultancy fees compared to real Wealth Managers